 The good news is that our national investment problem is now becoming a major focus among political decisionmakers, on a bipartisan basis.
 Republicans like Senator Marco Rubio have called for government leadership in coordinating long-term productive investment, and House Republicans have introduced legislation that would establish a publicly sponsored (but privately financed) infrastructure bank.
 On the Democratic side, the Biden campaign has advocated numerous investment initiatives in areas ranging from green technology and infrastructure to reshoring manufacturing, and influential Democratic legislators like Rose DeLauro have introduced detailed legislative proposals for public infrastructure banks.
 There has been a renewed interest in historical examples of public investment leadership like the Reconstruction Finance Corporation (RFC), and academics like Saule Omarova at Cornell and James K. Galbraith at the University of Texas have advocated for new public investment authorities.

-A public investment authority can help shape markets, catalyze new industries, and raise environmental and labor standards at the leading edge of the economy.
+A public investment bank could help shape markets, catalyze new industries, and raise environmental and labor standards at the leading edge of the economy.
 But the new profusion of calls for public leadership in restoring national investment raises many questions – starting with the details of how a public investment authority should operate and what its goals should be.

 - Shape investment policy and direction around public purposes.
-Rather than taking the lead from the private sector, a modern Federal investment authority should be a leader in shaping and directing investment priorities for the nation.
+Rather than taking the lead from the private sector, a modern Federal investment authority should be a leader in shaping and directing investment at the borderline between public purpose and sustainable private revenue generation.
 This requires a large, robust organization with substantial autonomy in its funding mechanisms.
-It should have a mandate to plan, prioritize, manage, and evaluate investment in pursuit of public goals across a wide range of infrastructure areas, from transportation and energy to housing, while still respecting the need to be economically sustainable.
+It should have a mandate to plan, manage, and evaluate investment in pursuit of public goals across a wide range of infrastructure and industrial policy areas, from transportation and energy to housing and manufacturing to regional economic development, while still respecting the need to be economically sustainable.

 - Be a catalyst for “high road” growth.
-Too often, private investment markets have pursued gains that depend on stripping assets from workers and communities, or using financial engineering strategies to extract wealth from productive companies rather than investing in their future productivity.
-A modern RFC should be a standard setter for high standards in labor practices, environmental standards, equitable growth, and community development.
+Too often, private investment markets have pursued gains that depend on stripping assets from workers and communities, or using financial engineering to extract wealth from productive companies, rather than investing in their future productivity.
+A modern RFC should set the bar for high standards in labor practices, environmental standards, equitable growth, and community development.

 - Be a capacity builder for existing Federal, state, and local government investment.
-It would be a mistake to see a National Investment Authority as somehow the sole provider of public investment, as opposed to one entity within a broader network.
-Public investment needs much greater than could be served by a single entity, and many forms of public investment are addressed through straightforward fiscal investments.
+It would be a mistake to see even a large public investment bank as somehow the sole provider of public investment, as opposed to one entity within a broader network.
+Public investment needs are much greater than could be served by a single entity, and many forms of public investment are better addressed through straightforward fiscal spending than by an investment bank framework.
 But a large and robust public investment authority could be a mechanism to coordinate investment strategies and provide strategic assistance across a whole range of government entities, including both states and localities and Federal agencies.

 Goals are general, but the critical question is the specific design elements which allow those goals to be achieved.
 We suggest the following design elements in support of an effective public investment authority: